-San Simeon Cove has a rich history of human use.
-In this interactive touch screen exhibit, learn about the fascinating history of San Simeon Bay, from the native Americans who lived in his area up to 10,000 years ago to the Mission Era, the shore whaling era, and the Hearst era.
+History of San Simeon BayDid you know that a shore whaling station existed in San Simeon Bay in the late 1800s?
+In this interactive touch screen exhibit, learn more about the fascinating history of San Simeon Bay, from the Native Americans who lived in his area 10,000 years ago to the Hearst era.